RRFSx/yaml-tools/README.md

 2. `yq` does not provide a quick way to view top-level keys at the current nesting level.
 3. `yq` does not support traversing a YAML file to output a tree structure of its keys.

-A PyYaml-based `yaml_tools` repository is developed to address the above limitations.
+A PyYaml-based `yaml-tools` repository is developed to address the above limitations.
 This repo includes the following utilities:
 ### 1. `ycheck`
 This script just loads a yaml file and then dumps data to stdout.
 If a yaml file contains non-standard elements, it will halt and provide detailed error information.
 `ycheck sample.yaml`